A history of ideas on the origins of Chalk Downland landscape.

 “…the picture of conditions…is thought to be one of large quantities of rapidly flowing water moving, besides their load of chalk, sand and gravel, blocks of floating and rolling ice charged with debris.
 In most cases debris must have choked the water courses and become piled into aggradations of debris, with the higher levels channelling into the lower and overstepping them to rest upon solid strata.”
 (Smart et al., 1966).

-This description of conditions was referring to the Great Stour valley but similar floods on a smaller scale would have occurred in the tributary valleys, for example the lower part of the Elham valley, as evidenced by the River Terrace Deposits, which are shown on the geological maps, on the upper sides of the valley from Barham downstream and mentioned in Smart et al. (1966).
+This description of conditions was referring to the Great Stour valley but similar floods on a smaller scale would have occurred in the tributary valleys, for example the lower part of the Elham valley, as evidenced by the River Terrace Deposits, which are shown on the geological maps, on the upper sides of the valley from Barham downstream and also mentioned in Smart et al. (1966).

 These “torrent bedded” deposits could be several metres thick, so rather than being interpreted as the result of seasonal thaws it was concluded that they were the result of large-scale thawing at the end of each glaciation and, because they comprised deposits of various ages, they indicated that there were several glacial retreats.